ivanpadavan/karma-playwright-launcher/README.md

 ## Older browsers

-Each Playwright release bundles specific versions of Chromium, Firefox and WebKit.
+Each Playwright release bundles specific versions of Chromium, Firefox and Webkit.
 If you use [Yarn](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/) or [pnpm](https://pnpm.io/package_json#pnpmoverrides), it's possible you may lock the version of the `playwright` package in order to force a specific version. [npm](https://github.com/npm/rfcs/blob/latest/accepted/0036-overrides.md) does not